AshrafAliKareemulla/Q-A-RAG-Pipeline-with-Langchain/README.md

-# RAG-Based Q&A Chatbot Pipeline Utilizing Langchain
+# RAG-Based Q&A Chatbot Pipeline Utilizing Langchain :rocket:

 ## About RAG Application using Langchain Framework